molgenis/molgenis-py-consensus/README.md

 "geneid", "cDNA", "Protein"`.

 ### Run the pipeline
 Remove the error files of the last export from the result folder.
-Run `MySpringBootApplication` in `IntelliJ` and place the lab files one by one in the inbox (place the next if the previous one is reported to be done).
+Run `MySpringBootApplication` in `IntelliJ` or if you don't have `IntelliJ` installed, run `mvn clean spring-boot:run` (runs only with Java8) and place the lab files one by one in the inbox (place the next if the previous one is reported to be done).
 After running the pipeline several files will be produced for each lab: